PipesAndFiltersProject/StudentPassing/README.md

 * A C++ compiler supporting C++ 14.
 * boost 1.68.0 or newer.
 You need to build system library from boost.
 Build using c++14 (e.g. b2 cxxflags="-std=c++14".).
 For more information, see boost getting started guide.
 * nlohmann::json for parsing and creating JSON.
+* g3logger for logging events in all components of this software.
 Also requires C++ v 14.
-* g3logger for logging events in all components of this software
 * Qt for the GUI apps using the other components of the system.
 * cmake for building the system in different platforms and with different compilers.